 Never mind War and Peace.
 My copy of that one, in Russian, spans two volumes.
 Never mind Harry Potter and the Order of the Phoenix at 766 pages.
 Don’t mention Don Quixote at 344,665 words (in English) and 992 pages in one currently-available edition.
+I’ve seen a copy of Ulysses at 768 pages and The Brothers Karamazov at 776.
+I read the latter book recently and it didn’t drag.
+I wasn’t asking myself: Will this ever end?
 Other books by authors mentioned in the above list, and innumerable additional books by other well-known authors, have reached wide audiences even though they exceeded 700 pages.

 Amazon’s page count for my book is 719, which includes pages for the title, copyright notice, dedication, acknowledgments, table of contents, and the About the Author pages at the end.
 The story itself, as most books do, begins the page count at the start of Chapter One and ends at page 695.

 My paperback copy of Fall of Giants, by the way, although 290 pages longer than Cold Morning Shadow, is the same dimensions as my book: 6 x 9 x 1¾ .
 Both seem massive compared with the old Dell paperbacks that you used to be able to buy new for 79¢ — Remember Clan of the Cave Bear?
 Follett’s big tome fits those dimensions because it is printed on lighter paper than mine.